yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * @return The surname of this User.
+         * @return The surname of this user.
          */
         public String getSurname() {
             return surname;
         }

         /**
-         * @param surname The surname to set to this User Object.
+         * @param surname The surname to set to this User object.
          */
         public void setSurname(String surname) {
             this.surname = surname;
         }

         /**
-         * @return The streetAddress of this User.
+         * @return The streetAddress of this user.
          */
         public String getStreetAddress() {
             return streetAddress;
         }

         /**
-         * @param streetAddress The streetAddress to set to this User.
+         * @param streetAddress The streetAddress to set to this user.
          */
         public void setStreetAddress(String streetAddress) {
             this.streetAddress = streetAddress;
         }

         /**
-         * @return The state of this User.
+         * @return The state of this user.
          */
         public String getState() {
             return state;